-FSS introduces BLAZE in Middle East to provide scalable, efficient payment solution
+FSS Introduces BLAZE In Middle East To Provide Scalable, Efficient Payment Solution

 FSS has a proven track record in the Middle East, with more than 18 products deployed across six countries and partnerships with the top tier-1 banks, four of the six central country switches, and the top two third-party processors.

-V Balasubramanian, CEO of CashTech, FSS, said: “Continued expansion in the region demonstrates our commitment to providing our clients with quality services and support.
+V Balasubramanian, CEO of CashTech, FSS, said: ï¿1⁄2Continued expansion in the region demonstrates our commitment to providing our clients with quality services and support.
 With BLAZE, we further embody our commitment to innovation in payments.
-BLAZE will enable banks and financial institutions to deliver their customers novel and innovative payment experiences.”
+BLAZE will enable banks and financial institutions to deliver their customers novel and innovative payment experiences.ï¿1⁄2

 Entry of BLAZE into the market will further expand its presence in the Middle East market and provide digital technology-enabled scalable and safe payment solutions.